Titelbild: Was tun, wenn das Holz sich beim Lasern verzieht?

 A problem many underestimate

-Many who laser cut wood know the problem: Especially thin wood panels often warp – sometimes already at the first contact with the laser.
+Many who laser cut wood know the problem: thin wood panels often warp—sometimes as soon as they come into contact with the laser.
 This leads to inaccurate cuts, uneven edges, or even damaged projects.
-But warping can be greatly reduced with some simple measures already before laser cutting.
+But warping can be greatly reduced with some simple measures before laser cutting.

 Why thin wood warps